rpeden/prefect-multiprocess/README.md

 ### Python setup

-Requires an installation of Python 3.10+.
+Requires an installation of Python 3.9 or higher.

-We recommend using a Python virtual environment manager such as pipenv, conda or virtualenv.
+I recommend using a Python virtual environment manager like [conda](https://www.anaconda.com/docs/getting-started/miniconda/main) or [uv](https://docs.astral.sh/uv/).

-These tasks are designed to work with Prefect 2.0.
-For more information about how to use Prefect, please refer to the [Prefect documentation](https://docs.prefect.io/).

 ## Limitations